In this article our partners, charity Aviation Action, detail how to release stress and overwhelm.

 For longer-term issues that are causing stress or overwhelm, meditation is a great tool.
 Practising meditation over time is helpful in increasing blood flow to the prefrontal cortex and helps to increase self-control in stressful situations.

-Article written - Dr. Sarah
+Article written by Dr. Sarah

 Photo by Gift Habeshaw on Unsplash